Haletas033/John_H_Hiemenbeger/README.md

 * slot - Roll a slot machine
 * dadJoke - Say a dad joke using [https://icanhazdadjoke.com]
 * inspire - Generate a random inspirational image using [https://inspirobot.me]
+* russianRoulette - 1 in 6 chance of surviving

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for details.